 Preventing Future Falls

 After a fall, it would be important to ensure your loved one’s safety by taking measures to prevent future falls.
-This would help them to feel secure, and create peace of mind for yourself too.
-Although your loved one may be safe this time round, falls can result in serious consequences such as disability, pain, loss of independence and premature death even.
+This would help them to feel secure, and create peace of mind for you and fellow family members too.
+Although your loved one may be safe this time round, falls can result in serious consequences such as disability, pain, loss of independence and premature death.
 There are several factors and issues to look into in preventing future falls, and they pertain to environmental conditions your loved one lives in, and personal factors such as your loved one’s health, or individual factors like their lifestyle habits.

 Fall-proof your home for your loved ones